 - Normal horse urine can vary in color, from light yellow to dark yellow.
 The color can vary within the amount that is voided at one time.
 This means that it can start out dark, and end up clear.
 Or the other way around.

 - Sometimes, you may notice that after exercise the urine is darker.
 Usually no worries there, darker urine can be normal OR it can be a sign of tying up and some other serious diseases.

-- You may also observe that there is dark urine at other times other than after exercise, or even bloody urine.
-That is the time to worry and call your ceterinarian.
+- You may also observe dark urine at other times other than after exercise, or even bloody urine.
+That is the time to worry and call your veterinarian.